April 2005 Cairo terrorist attacks: First incident: Khan el-Khalili

 On Thursday, 7 April 2005, a suicide bomber detonated an explosive device on Sharia al-Moski in Islamic Cairo, near the al-Hussein Mosque and Khan el-Khalili, a major souq popular with tourists and Egyptians alike.
-Three foreign tourists (two French and one American) [(Alex Merandette)] were killed, and 11 Egyptians and seven other overseas visitors were injured.
+Three foreign tourists (two French and one American) [(Alex Mirandette)] were killed, and 11 Egyptians and seven other overseas visitors were injured.

 Egyptian police identified the bomber as Muhammad Sobhi Ali Jidan, originally from Qalyubia Governorate in northern Egypt, but then living in the north Cairo district of Shobra.